Stochastic unravelings for Heisenberg picture and trace-nonpreserving dynamics: Conclusions

+{In this work, we have introduced a general framework to extend stochastic unravelings beyond the commonly used \schro picture.
+We first extended them to the \heis picture, in which, by employing the fact that the {property of divisibility} might be different in the {two pictures}, the simulations can become more efficient.}

-{\it Conclusions.} We have introduced a general framework to perform stochastic unravelings for TNP MEs that preserve positivity and Hermiticity.
-Our method significantly broadens the scope of unravelings beyond the standard Lindblad ME in the \shro picture, enabling simulations of a wide variety of physically relevant dynamics.
-This includes, for instance, MEs in the Heisenberg picture, dynamics interpolating between non-Hermitian and Lindblad regimes, and MEs used to extract photon counting statistics.
-While we developed the method within the {MCWF and RO} formalism, it can be easily applied to other piecewise-deterministic schemes, even in the presence of reverse jumps{, thus providing a versatile tool for simulating fully general open quantum systems dynamics.}
+{We have then showed that our method can be trivially extended to generic} TNP MEs that preserve positivity and Hermiticity{, thus significantly broadening the scope of stochastic unravelings} beyond the standard Lindblad ME in the \shro picture, enabling simulations of a wide variety of physically relevant dynamics.
+This includes, for instance, dynamics interpolating between non-Hermitian and Lindblad regimes, and MEs used to extract photon counting statistics.

+While we developed the method within the {MCWF and RO} formalism, our method can be easily applied to other piecewise-deterministic schemes, even in the presence of reverse jumps{, thus providing a versatile tool for simulating fully general open quantum systems dynamics.}